 What do they do?

 An osteopathic physician will focus on the joints, muscles, and spine.
 As a result, treatment aims to positively affect the body’s nervous, circulatory, and lymphatic systems.
 Similarly, the osteopath uses a wide array of manual approaches to reduce stress in all areas of the body.

 The goal is to remove restrictions to biomechanical mechanisms and ultimately support the natural healing mechanism by promoting autoregulation.
 Additionally, at Complete Care Physio location here in Brampton, our goal is to focus on the holistic health of the client and therefore provide overall good health and wellbeing.

-An osteopath will be using their hands to find areas of strains, weaknesses, tenderness, or even restrictions in your body.
-You may be required to remove some your clothing, provided you give consent.
+An osteopath will be using their hands to find areas of weaknesses in your body.
+Therefore you may be required to remove some of your clothing, provided you give consent.
 Subsequently, the osteopath will ask you to perform simple movements to improve the session.
 They will be using their hands to treat you in several ways, using a mixture of gentle and forceful techniques.

 They Will Include:

 - Massages – This helps to relax and ease your muscles

 - Articulation – Your joints will experience the full range of motion

 - High-velocity thrusts – short, sharp movements to the spine